alchemyplatform/aa-sdk/site/package-overview.md

     - name: twitter:description
       content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, and aa-ethers.
 next:
-  text: Smart Accounts
+  text: smart accounts
   link: /smart-accounts/overview
 ---

 # Package Overview

-The Alchemy Account Kit SDK is comprised of a number of smaller packages that developers can leverage to interact with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) infrastructure.
-For almost all cases, `aa-core` is sufficient with the subsequent packages offering various utilities for interacting with specific Account Abstraction Infrastructure or Smart Accounts.
+The Alchemy Account Kit SDK is comprised of a number of smaller packages that you can leverage to interact with [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) infrastructure.
+For almost all cases, `aa-core` is sufficient with the subsequent packages offering various utilities for interacting with specific Account Abstraction Infrastructure or smart accounts.

 ## [`aa-core`](/packages/aa-core/)